Can I Use My Handgun for Hunting in Texas? (2026) Laws, Calibers, & Safety Checklist

 A safe and secure holster is essential for carrying your handgun while hunting.
 Here are some holster options to consider:

-• Belt Holsters: A classic choice, belt holsters offer easy access to your handgun while keeping it secure on your hip.
+A classic choice, belt holsters offer easy access to your handgun while keeping it secure on your hip.
 Choose a holster made from high-quality materials that fits your specific handgun model snugly.

-• Chest Holsters: Chest holsters position your handgun high on your torso, offering easy access and keeping it out of the way while navigating brush or climbing.
+Chest holsters position your handgun high on your torso, offering easy access and keeping it out of the way while navigating brush or climbing.

-• Shoulder Holsters: Shoulder holsters distribute the weight of the handgun comfortably and allow for easy access while keeping the firearm secure.
+Shoulder holsters distribute the weight of the handgun comfortably and allow for easy access while keeping the firearm secure.

 • Ammunition: Choose high-quality hunting ammunition appropriate for your target game and handgun.
+Ensure it's centerfire for big game.

-• Knee Pads and Shooting Rest: Knee pads can provide comfort and stability while stalking or kneeling for shots.
+• Knee Pads and Shooting Rest: Knee pads provide comfort and stability while stalking or kneeling for shots.
 A shooting rest can enhance accuracy when taking stationary shots.

-Marksmanship and Practice for Handgun Hunting:
+Marksmanship and Practice for Handgun Hunting

 • Sharpen Your Skills: Handgun hunting requires proficiency and accuracy.
 Regularly practice at the shooting range with your chosen hunting handgun and ammunition.